joseph-flinn/site/frontend/posts/negative-space-and-the-time-between.md

 solid graphite; songs would be an onslaught of sound.
 The negative space brings meaning to the positive space.

-Atoms are made up of neutrons and protons with a cloud of electrons orbiting it.
+Atoms are made up of neutrons and protons with a cloud of electrons orbiting them.
 99.9% of the space that an atom takes up is characterized by the empty space between the orbiting electrons.
-Similarly a galaxy of is made up for star systems with celestial bodies orbiting them with incredible amounts of nothingness between.
+Similarly a galaxy is made up of star systems with celestial bodies orbiting them with incredible amounts of nothingness between.
 Nothingness is an important part of the whole.

 When it comes to our time, it seems like we have a tendency to maximize the use of positive space.
 We